About Child Dedication

 In the Bible, we find parents bringing their children to Jesus.
 He held them, prayed for them, and told us to welcome them.
 But He did not baptize them and He did not tell anyone else to baptize them.
 Willow Creek believes Baptism is for those who have made a personal decision to trust Christ alone for their salvation, once they have the maturity and ability to understand what that means.

 At what age can a child take part in a dedication service?

 While Willow does not have a set age requirement for child dedication, the average age for a child to be dedicated is infant to 12-years-old.

 Can a single parent participate in a child dedication service?

 Yes!
 Child dedication signifies the commitment of parents (including single parents) to do their best to raise their child to be a follower of Christ.
 Additionally, we highly encourage single parents to dedicate their child as they commit themselves to raise him or her without the presence or partnership of a spouse.
 The decision to dedicate a child is not dependent upon the beliefs of the ex-spouse; however we encourage single parents to discuss child dedication with their ex-spouse.
 Ideally, both parents—even if not married—would still commit to the dedication of their child to God.
 We acknowledge that this is often not possible, and that it takes extra effort for a single parent to raise a child.
 As a church, Willow is committed to supporting single parents in providing a Christian foundation for their child’s upbringing.

-If you have any questions or would like to sign up for an upcoming Child Dedication at Willow Chicago, please contact Rick Wood.
+If you have any questions or would like to sign up for an upcoming Child Dedication at Willow Chicago, please contact Crystal Givens.